Singapore Personalised Employment Pass (PEP) Guide

 But what happens after the validity of 3 years?

-As the PEP is valid for only 3 years and only one PEP per lifetime, you are tied down on few options at the end:
+As the PEP is valid for only 3 years and only one PEP per lifetime, you are tied down on a few options at the end:

 • Drop down to an Employment Pass